Produce Trends - April 19, 2019

-The market on russets is mixed this week.
-Norkotahs out of Washington/Oregon are steady, while product out of Colorado is up.
-Burbanks out of Idaho are down, while Norkotahs are steady.
-6 oz. minimum size out of Idaho are also steady on Norkotahs and Burbanks.
-Lighter supplies are being reported out of Idaho and Washington/Oregon.
+The market on russets is steady to down this week.
+Norkotahs out of Washington/Oregon are steady.
+Burbanks out of Idaho are steady, while Norkotahs are down.
+6 oz. minimum size out of Idaho are steady on Burbanks and Norkotahs.
+Moderate supply and demand are being reported out of Idaho and Washington/Oregon.
 Quality will vary as suppliers are deep into their storage crop.
 Most suppliers are only shipping Burbanks at this time.

 The markets out of both Florida and California are steady.
 Quality is good, with moderate supply and demand.

 The cabbage market is up this week.
 There are good supplies, demand, and quality.

 The green leaf market is up this week.
 Supplies are expected to be normal this week.
 There is a little bit of thrip damage and bug pressure in the desert growing region.
 Demand is good.

 The romaine market is up this week.
 Romaine supplies will be around normal.
 As far as quality goes, insect pressure will continue to be present in low percentages.
 For the remainder of the season, expect low to moderate signs of tip burn, as it will become common in most available crops, more so on heart varieties and/or mature plantings.